Kong/docs.konghq.com/app/docs/0.1.1beta-2/getting-started/quickstart.md

 ---
-title: 5-minute Quickstart
+title: 5-minute Quick Start
 ---

-# 5-minute Quickstart
+# 5-minute Quick Start

 <div class="alert alert-warning">
   <strong>Before you start:</strong> Make sure you've <a href="/download">installed Kong</a> — It should only take a minute!